-On Wednesday, Cameron County Public Health confirmed an additional 30 "laboratory reports of COVID-19," including 10 residents of Brownsville, three from Harlingen, and seven in San Benito.
+On Monday, Cameron County Public Health confirmed an additional 194 "laboratory reports of COVID-19," including 107 residents of Brownsville, 41 from Harlingen, 16 from San Benito, and 10 from Los Fresnos.

-There are approximately 24,180 known COVID-19 cases in Cameron County.
-At least 22,002 individuals who previously tested positive have now "recovered," according to the county.
+There are 25,701 known COVID-19 cases in Cameron County.
+At least 23,064 individuals who previously tested positive have now "recovered," according to the county.